+The DC laboratory power supplies of the PSI 10000 2U series are especially suitable for test systems and industrial applications due to their compact construction in a 19" enclosure with 2 height units.
 Apart from basic functions of power supplies, set point curves can be generated in the integrated function generator (sine, rectangular, triangular and other curve types).
-Arbitrary generator curves can be saved to and loaded from an USB stick.
+Arbitrary generator curves (99 points) can be saved to and loaded from an USB stick.

-For remote control the devices are provided as standard with USB and Ethernet ports on the rear side, as well as a galvanically isolated analog interface.
-Via optional plug-in interface modules, other digital interfaces such as for RS232, Profibus, ProfiNet, ModBus TCP, CAN, CANopen or EtherCAT can be added.
-These enable the devices to be connected to standard industrial buses simply by changing or adding a small module.
+For remote control the devices are provided as standard with an USB port on the back side as well as a galvanically isolated analog interface.

+Via optional plug-in interface modules, other digital interfaces such as Ethernet, Profibus, ProfiNet, ModBus TCP, CAN, CANopen, EtherCAT or RS232 can be added.
+These enable the devices to be connected to standard industrial buses simply by replacing or adding a small module.
 The configuration, if necessary at all, is simple.
+Thus the power supplies may, for example, be operated with other power supplies or even other types of equipment or controlled by a PC or PLC, all using the digital interfaces.

-In addition, the devices offer as standard the possibility for parallel connection in so-called Share bus operation for constant current sharing, plus a true master-slave connection with totaling of all actual values is also provided as standard.
-Operating in this way allows for up to 64 units to be combined to a single system with a total power of up to 960 kW.
+In addition, the devices offer as standard the possibility for parallel connection in Share bus operation for constant current sharing plus a genuine master-slave connection with totaling of the slave units is also provided as standard.
+Operating in this way allows up to 64 units to be combined to a single system with a total power of up to 192 kW.